temcocontrols/T3000_CrossPlatform/README.md

 T3000 Building Automation System - for Linux-Win-Android deployment

+# Windows

+1. Run the .sln file(VS2015 Community Edition)
+2. Install the executable project(Right click on T3000 Project and select the "Set as StartUp Project" option)
+3. Start up(F5 or click to Start)

 # Linux

 Preinstall:
 ```
 sudo apt install mono-complete git nuget
 ```
+It's install Mono(libraries), Mono-tools(like xbuild), git(for git clone) and nuget(for nuget restore)

 Launch:
 ```